 Staff in the Department of Russian

-Linguistic Biographies and Communities of Language of Russian Speakers in Great Britain
+Linguistic Biographies and Communities of Language of Russian Speakers in the UK (2011-2016)

 - British Association for Slavonic and East European Studies (BASEES)